-According to the National Association for the Education of Young Children, some of the characteristics possessed by effective early childhood educators include communication skills, a respect for differences, creativity and flexibility39.
-As the sector is expected to grow in the coming years it is vital that relevant training packages for ECEC include competencies regarding these skills.
-In regional and remote communities the role of children's education and care workers can be a critical component to social cohesion and community stability.
-These broader roles in community networks need to be considered in defining current and future skill needs as they may not be readily apparent, and need to be represented in decisions regarding qualifications and skills.
+According to the National Association for the Education of Young Children, some of the characteristics possessed by effective early childhood educators include communication skills, a respect for differences, creativity and flexibility.43 As the sector is expected to grow in the coming years it is vital that relevant training packages for ECEC include competencies in these skill areas.
+In regional and remote communities, the role of children's education and care workers can be a critical component to social cohesion and community stability.
+These broader roles in community networks need to be considered in defining current and future skill needs as they may not be readily apparent, and need to be represented in decisions regarding skills and qualifications.

-Reflective practice and the ability to recognise how theoretical learning and development frameworks relate to their own job role and translate into the tasks they are performing with children require the application of soft skills.
-They are also integral to supporting children's behavioural development and experience with forming positive relationships.
-The birth-to-2 age group and toddlers also have a particular emphasis on these skills.
-Generally within this sector no job role is task-based, as the interaction with children is integral and occurs at many levels, from the most private and personal of circumstances, such as nappy changes, to play.
+Reflective practice and the ability to recognise how theoretical learning and development frameworks relate to workers' own job roles and translate into the tasks they are performing with children require the application of soft skills.
+Soft skills are also integral to supporting children's behavioural development and experiences in forming positive relationships.
+Those who work with the birth-totwo years age group and toddlers also require a particular emphasis on these skills.
+Generally, within this sector no job role is task-based, as the interaction with children is integral and occurs at many levels, from the most private and personal of circumstances, such as nappy changes, to play.

 Culturally respectful and responsive policies, processes and practices in the sector require cultural competence.
-These skills are increasingly important as the diversity of our societies continue to increase.
+These skills are increasingly important as the diversity of our society continues to increase.